biolink/biolink-model/docs/has_total.md

 ---
-parent: Slots
+parent: Node Properties
 title: biolink:has_total
-grand_parent: Browse Biolink Model
+grand_parent: Slots
 layout: default
 ---

-# Type: has_total
+# Slot: has_total

 total number of things in a particular reference set